sovit-123/chat_llama/README.md

 Suppose that you have some content in the `prompt.txt` file.
 A sample file is already provided with the repository.
 This contains a part of the DETR paper.
 You can replace it with your own content.
 Here are some prompting techniques:

-* Instead of a prompt provide the text file path and set the agenda as `summarize`:
+* Instead of a prompt, provide the text file path and set the agenda as `summarize`:

 ```
 python run_llama2_7b_chat_gptq.py --prompt prompt.txt --system-agenda "summarize"